SNagaAbhilash/Virtualized-Environment-Using-Docker.cloud-engineer-test/Readme.md

-Objective:  Set up a basic virtualized environment using open-source tools like Docker.
+2.Objective:  Set up a basic virtualized environment using open-source tools like Docker.
 --------------------------------------------------------------------------------------------------------
 INTRODUCTION:
 --------------------------------------------------------------------------------------------------